 “I carry your heart with me (I carry it in my heart)

-I go you go, my dear; and whatever is done by only me is your doing, my darling)
+I am never without it (anywhere I go you go, my dear; and whatever is done by only me is your doing, my darling)

 I fear no fate (for you are my fate, my sweet)